 4. Celebrate Holidays Around the World at Epcot

-A really cool thing to do at Epcot at Christmas is to walk around World Showcase and experience Holidays Around the World.
+A really cool thing to do at Epcot at Christmas is to walk around World Showcase and experience the International Festival of the Holidays.
 Just as each country has their own holiday traditions, each pavilion does something different to celebrate the festive season.
 Generally each pavilion will have a storyteller, and often a traditional snack or drink from that country.
 The storytellers are awesome; I love hearing traditional holiday tales from each country, and the narrators always do a great job of getting the crowd involved.
 The snacks and drinks are always fantastic too, and it’s great to try some new foods.
 My personal favorites are the Caramel Kiss drink from Prost! in the German pavilion (basically a melted salted caramel in a glass!), and the Chocolate Honey Baklava from the Tangerine Cafe in the Morocco pavilion.

 5. See the Gingerbread Carousel at the Beach Club